Avdhesh-Varshney/AI-Code/CONTRIBUTING.md

 1. File names should be in `kebab-case` letters (e.g., `music-genre-classification-model`, `insurance-cross-sell-prediction`).
 2. Follow the [***PROJECT README TEMPLATE***](./docs/project-readme-template.md) and [***ALGORITHM README TEMPLATE***](./docs/algorithm-readme-template.md) for refrence.
 3. Do not upload images or video files directly.
 Use a GitHub raw URL in the documentation.
-4. Upload your notebook to Kaggle, make it public, and share the Kaggle link only.
+4. Upload your notebook to Kaggle, make it public, and share the Kaggle embed link only.
 Other links are not accepted.
 5. Limit commits to 3-4 unless given permission by project Admins or Mentors.
 6. Keep commit messages clear and relevant; avoid unnecessary details.